Amanda Lear: 1974–1983: The disco period with Ariola Records

 In 1978, Lear continued her line of disco hits with Sweet Revenge, an album that opens with a concept medley about a Faustian fairy tale of a girl who sells her soul to the devil for fame and fortune, and in her eventual revenge over the devil's offer finds true love.
 The first single from Sweet Revenge, "Follow Me", powered by Lear's characteristic deep and recitative voice and the theme of the devil, was an instant smash hit.
-It reached the top 3 in the West German singles chart as well as top 10 in many European countries, and has been Lear's signature tune ever since.
+It reached the top 3 in the West German singles chart as well as the top 10 in many European countries, and has been Lear's signature tune ever since.
 The Sweet Revenge album was certified gold in West Germany and France, and went on to sell in excess of four million copies, spawning further European hit singles "Gold" and "Enigma (Give a Bit of Mmh to Me)".
 Lear took part in three Italian productions in 1978: a war-time parody Zio Adolfo in arte Führer, a softporn documentary Follie di notte directed by Joe D'Amato, and a six-episode controversial TV show Stryx.
 Later in 1978, Lear and Monn teamed for Never Trust a Pretty Face.
 The album featured a variety of genre exercises like the dance version of a war-time classic "Lili Marleen", the interpersonal ballad "The Sphinx", the cabaret-esque "Miroir", futuristic tracks "Black Holes" and "Intellectually", as well as the hit disco single "Fashion Pack (Studio 54)".

-In late 1978 at a fashionable Parisian discothèque Le Palace, a French equivalent of Studio 54, Amanda Lear met bisexual French aristocrat Alain-Philippe Malagnac d'Argens de Villèle, the former lover and then adopted son of diplomat and controversial gay novelist Roger Peyrefitte.
+In late 1978, at a fashionable Parisian discothèque Le Palace, a French equivalent of Studio 54, Amanda Lear met French aristocrat Alain-Philippe Malagnac d'Argens de Villèle, the former lover and then adopted son of diplomat and controversial novelist Roger Peyrefitte.

 She married him on 13 March 1979, while on a trip to the United States.
-The marriage lasted twenty-one years, until Malagnac's death on 16 December 2000, when he was killed by smoke in a fire at their farm house in Saint-Étienne-du-Grès.
+The marriage lasted 21 years, until Malagnac's death on 16 December 2000, when he was killed by smoke in a fire at their farmhouse in Saint-Étienne-du-Grès.
 He died just six weeks after Roger Peyrefitte.

 This marriage is not official for the French state.
 Dalí and his wife Gala both strongly disapproved of the relationship and attempted to persuade Lear to have the marriage annulled.
 As a consequence of this, and also the time taken up by Lear's successful career in music and television, she and her mentor began drifting apart.
 They sporadically kept in touch via letters and telephone through the early and mid-1980s, especially after Gala's death in 1982.
-Lear visited Dalí one last time at Púbol, Spain a few years before the painter died.
+Lear visited Dalí one last time at Púbol, Spain, a few years before the painter died.